phyleria/wth-write-a-thon/editions/01-chimoney/README.md

 - **Beginner-Friendly**: Assume readers are new to Chimoney
 - **Engage the Community**: Use Slack to ask questions and get feedback

 Ready to showcase your technical writing skills and contribute to Africa's growing tech ecosystem?
-Join us in the Write-A-Ton Writing Challenge!
+Join us in the Write-A-Thon Writing Challenge!